Zero Kubernetes Secrets Architecture¶

 kubectl get secret -o yamlaway from compromise. - etcd as an attack vector. etcd backups, etcd snapshots, and etcd encryption-at-rest key management are all surfaces where operational secrets could leak.
 Removing them from etcd eliminates the surface entirely.

 - Unified audit trail.
-When all secrets (customer and operational) go through vault, every access is recorded in the vault audit log.
+When all secrets (customer and operational) go through OpenBao, every access is recorded in the OpenBao audit log.
 There is no second audit path to maintain.

-- Sovereignty for operational secrets.
-CloudTaser's own TLS certificates and broker tokens deserve the same EU-sovereign storage as customer data.
-If the vault is in the EU, so are the operator's secrets.
+- Sovereignty for operational secrets. cloudtaser's own TLS certificates and broker tokens deserve the same EU-sovereign storage as customer data.
+If OpenBao is in the EU, so are the operator's secrets.

 How It Works¶